EXL/DigestService/ReadMe.md

 ## Additional Information

-1. The [Digest Bot](https://github.com/EXL/DigestBot) project is an old JavaScript implementation of similar Telegram bot.
+1. The [Digest Bot](https://github.com/EXL/DigestBot) project is old JavaScript implementation of the similar Telegram bot.
+2. Please read ["Digest Service and Telegram Bot Commands Cheat Sheet" (in Russian and English)](https://digest.exlmoto.ru/help) manual for more information about Telegram bot commands and Digest Service features.
-2. Please read ["Creating Digest Service" (in Russian)](https://exlmoto.ru/digest-service) article for more information about creating Digest Service project.
+3. Please read ["Creating Digest Service" (in Russian)](https://exlmoto.ru/digest-service) article for more information about creating the Digest Service project.